-In this packet, you will find reading, math, and science activities for your scholar to complete over the break.
+In this packet, you will find reading, math, and science activities for your scholar to complete over the summer.
 These activities are meant to challenge your scholar's thinking, while also being fun and engaging.
 Please feel free to complete this work along with your scholar, asking questions and taking part in conversation as you go.
 This will make their experience even richer!

-In addition to our selected book, your scholar should read other age-appropriate books over the break.
-On page 5, you will find a reading log for your scholar to track their reading and for you to certify this with your signature.
-Your scholar will be better off if they complete their reading and activities over time throughout the break-switching back and forth between reading, math, and science-than if they try cramming them into the last few days.
+Research shows that kids who read over the summer are much more prepared for the next school year than those who do not.
+For this reason, in addition to our selected book, your scholar should read 2-3 other age-appropriate books over the summer.
+On page 5, you will find a reading log for your scholar to track their summer reading and for you to certify this with your signature.
+Your scholar will be better off if they complete their reading and activities over time throughout the summer-switching back and forth between reading, math, and science-than if they try cramming them into the last few days.